FoxRomeo/docker-squeezeboxserver/README.md

 	intrepidde/squeezeboxserver
 ```

 You can find logs and preferences in \<local_state_dir\>.
-To prevent clashing with user IDs on the host server, Squeezeboxserver runs with UID 8888 and GID 8888.
+To prevent clashing with user IDs on the host server, Squeezeboxserver runs with UID 8888 and nogroup (65534).

 Preparing for armv32v7 and arm64v8 containers in the "near" future